Zero-Shot Hyperspectral Pansharpening Using Hysteresis-Based Tuning for Spectral Quality Control: Experimental Analysis

-if one band (among hundreds) is an exact copy of the PAN, then $\DS=0$, no matter what the other bands look like.
-This happens for several entries in Tab.~\ref{tab:FR} which, far from signaling perfect pansharpening, correspond typically to degenerate solutions.
-While such cases are rarely seen with MS images, they occur more easily with HS images.
-Similar warnings apply to the second indicator.
-In fact, $\DR$ is defined as the average of the local (calculated on a $\sigma{\times}\sigma$ domain) correlation coefficient between PAN and the pansharpened HS bands \cite{Scarpa2022}.
-From a physical perspective, this metric evaluates the extent to which a $\sigma{\times}\sigma$ patch from any band of $\wh{\H}$ can be linearly predicted from the corresponding patch in the PAN image.
-Consequently, $\DR$ directly reflects the degree of spatial alignment between the pansharpened product $\wh{\H}$ and the PAN image $P$ at fine spatial scales.
-Therefore, it vanishes only when there is perfect correlation between all bands and the PAN.
-However, this is not desirable for bands that have no spectral overlap with the PAN and may differ significantly from it.
-Although both indices have their limitations, we believe that their combined use offers a more comprehensive assessment of spatial consistency.
 Keeping this in mind, we comment on the numerical results with some caution and await confirmation from the visual analysis to draw firm conclusions.
 In particular, the proposed method performs quite well in terms of spatial quality indices, especially when considering $\DR$.
 Together with the excellent results of $\DL$, this speaks of a reliable and well-balanced method.
 This does not apply to TV, however, whose performance drops dramatically, suggesting questionable spatial quality.
 On the contrary, MF is characterized by excellent spatial quality indices but a very bad $\DL$.
 Both these methods, and many others, seem unable to achieve a good balance between spectral and spatial fidelity.
 Overall, the proposed method compares quite favorably with all DL-based references.
 Only R-PNN provides a better $\DR$ on average, but this is also due to the perfect alignment between the metric and the spatial loss of R-PNN, a property that does not hold with the new spatial loss used in the proposal.
-The numerical results for the Sentinel-2/PRISMA dataset are reported in Table~\ref{tab:FRS}.
-In this experiment, it is evident that none of the implemented methods, except for the proposed one, achieves a top-5 ranking in both spectral quality ($\DL$) and spatial quality ($\DS$ and/or $\DR$).